kogakure/website-gatsby-stefanimhoff.de/src/pages/imprint.md

 The articles in my <TextLink to="/journal/">Journal</TextLink> of this website are licensed under a [Creative Commons license].

-The use of my design—the unique combination of layout, photos, or illustrations—my private photos, personal data and logo are only allowed with written permission.
+The use of my design—the unique combination of layout, photos, or illustrations—my private photos, personal data, and logo are only allowed with written permission.

 In _easier_ words: **This is not a free theme**.
 Learn from it.
 Remix.
 Reuse.
 Build your own stuff.
 I believe in you.
 You can do it! 🤘